Middletown schools to enact sweeping redistricting of grades, buildings

 “By aligning resources and supporting student success, we are creating a more efficient and effective learning environment for all.”

-The preliminary redistricting process is currently solicitating survey responses from school families and will eventually require approval by the Middletown Board of Education.
+The district is soliciting survey responses from school families.
+The redistricting plan will eventually require approval from the Middletown Board of Education.

 “Middletown City School District understands that changes to school boundaries can be sensitive, and we will approach this with care and consideration for all our families,” noted school officials in a recently released statement.